Luxembourg Crypto Tax 2026: The 6-Month Speculative Rule and the €500 Threshold

 Sources

-- Administration des contributions directes (ACD) — guidance on speculative gains and the 6-month / €500 thresholds for private investors
+- Administration des contributions directes (ACD) — Revenus nets divers, the official A-to-Z entry defining speculative gains, the 6-month window for non-real-estate assets, and the €500 annual exemption for private investors.

-- Are your crypto assets taxable in Luxembourg? — DLA Piper
+- Practitioner commentary: Are your crypto assets taxable in Luxembourg? — DLA Piper.

 MiCA Utility Tokens: Definition, Whitepaper Exemption, and the 2026 Limits